o19s/splainer-search/README.md

 Result: [ "red", "blue" ]
 ```

+##  Understanding query parameters

+Sometimes we want to understand what queries are being sent to the search engine, and it can be a bit opaque if we are going through a  API or if we have
+parameters being appended inside the search engine  (think Paramsets in Solr or
+templates in ES).

+Consule the `searcher.parsedQueryDetails` property to get a search engine specific  JSON data structure.

+### Solr

+For Solr we check if the `responseHeader.params` array exists, and return that.
+Send `echoParams=all` to Solr to trigger this behavior.

+### Elasticsearch

+There doesn't appear to be an equivalent feature.

 ## Understanding query input parsing

 Frequently we want to understand what the search engine is doing to the raw query input.